US Rep. Kelly Armstrong wins North Dakota’s GOP primary for governor. House seat also on ballot

 The next governor will take office in mid-December, weeks before the biennial legislative session begins.
 Whoever takes up the post will be tasked with balancing priorities, spending and tax cuts during a time when state finances are healthy, and also considering property tax reform, said Jim Poolman, a former Republican state insurance commissioner, lawmaker and party official.

-In the race for the House seat being vacated by Armstrong, Republican contenders include military veteran and former U.S. State Department employee Alex Balazs; plastic surgeon and former state Rep. Rick Becker; longtime Public Service Commissioner Julie Fedorchak; Williston resident Sharlet Mohr; and Cara Mund, an attorney and former Miss America who ran unsuccessfully as an independent in 2022.
+In the House primary won by Fedorchak, a longtime Public Service Commissioner, other Republican contenders included military veteran and former U.S. State Department employee Alex Balazs; plastic surgeon and former state Rep. Rick Becker; Williston resident Sharlet Mohr; and Cara Mund, an attorney and former Miss America who ran unsuccessfully as an independent in 2022.

-The relatively little-known Balazs had the endorsement of the state party, while Trump and Burgum endorsed Fedorchak, who has won three previous statewide races.
-Becker, who founded an ultraconservative caucus in the Legislature, had endorsements from U.S. Sen. Rand Paul of Kentucky and other conservatives in Congress.
-Mund ran as a moderate.
-Mohr is also little-known.

-The campaign was marked by tough, negative ads in a contest of “who can be the Trumpiest,” said Earl Pomeroy, a Democrat who held the seat from 1993 to 2011.

-“Have we really just gotten to the point where it's all kind of a Fox News-driven contest about national, conservative talking points, or is there still an opportunity in a congressional race to talk about hard issues facing the state and who can best address them?”
-Pomeroy said.

-Whoever wins for the GOP will face military veteran Trygve Hammer, who won the Democratic primary over Roland Riemers.
+Fedorchak will face military veteran Trygve Hammer, who won the Democratic primary over Roland Riemers, in the general election.

-On Tuesday, Fedorchak condemned text messages that were sent to some phones portraying her as as dropping out, calling them “at minimum election fraud” and saying her campaign will file a complaint.
+On Tuesday she condemned text messages that were sent to some phones portraying her as as dropping out, calling them “at minimum election fraud” and saying her campaign will file a complaint.
 It was unclear how widespread the messages were.
 Secretary of State Michael Howe said his office has fielded queries from a handful of county auditors and called the messages misleading and untruthful.

 Balazs, Becker and Mohr said they were not behind the messages, and Mund said via Facebook that she did not authorize anyone to “spam” cellphones.
 A spokeswoman for the state Democratic-NPL Party also denounced the messages.

+The House campaign was marked by tough, negative ads in a contest of “who can be the Trumpiest,” said Earl Pomeroy, a Democrat who held the seat from 1993 to 2011.

-The ballot measure that would set the congressional age cap is intended to avoid age-related and cognitive issues among officeholders, supporters say.
+The ballot measure setting the congressional age cap is intended to avoid age-related and cognitive issues among officeholders, supporters say.

 Some legal experts view it as a test case for revisiting a 1995 U.S. Supreme Court ruling against congressional term limits.
 A state legislative panel attached a $1 million cost estimate to the measure in anticipation of a lengthy legal challenge.

-Republican U.S. Sen. Kevin Cramer, who is unopposed on the primary ballot Tuesday as he seeks reelection, is against the measure, saying voters should be able to choose whomever they want.
+Republican U.S. Sen. Kevin Cramer, who had no primary challenge to his reelection bid, opposed the measure, saying voters should be able to choose whomever they want.

 “To limit those decisions arbitrarily just doesn't make sense to me,” Cramer said.